Return to: Student Rights and Responsibilities

 Allegations of student misconduct, including student complaints against another student, fall outside the scope of this complaint and grievance process and should be brought to the attention of the complainant’s respective Program Director and/or Department Chair for handling.

-Whenever possible, students will utilize the informal procedures for addressing and resolving complaints.
-When necessary, students may file a formal grievance according to the procedures described below.
+As a first step, students will utilize the informal procedures for addressing and resolving complaints.
+If complaint resolution using informal procedures is unsuccessful, students may file a formal grievance according to the procedures described below.

-A grievance is a formal written request by a student to a designated academic or administrative officer for which specific remedies are requested.
+A formal grievance is a written request by a student to a designated academic or administrative officer for which specific remedies are requested.
 In their written request, students must use the terminology that they are filing a “formal grievance.”
+It is strongly recommended that the grievance form is used to file the formal grievance.

 The parties to a grievance are the student filing the grievance and the person(s) against whom the grievance is filed.